-There’s not much that can keep Canadian op star Tyler Shaw from keeping busy.
-The 27-year-old, known for hit songs like With You and The Man who Let Her Go has been hard at work designing his next album and earlier this year worked with some of Canada’s top entertainers to produce a cover of Stand By Me that raised more than $100,000 for the Red Cross.
+There’s not much that can keep Canadian pop star Tyler Shaw from keeping busy.
+The 27-year-old, known for hit songs like With You and The Man Who Let Her Go has been hard at work designing his next album, and earlier this year worked with some of Canada’s top entertainers to produce a cover of the classic 1961 Ben E. King hit Stand By Me that raised more than $100,000 for the Red Cross.

 Tyler sat down with 519 for a quick chat to see how his 2020 developed.